afoninsky/bishop-in-action/exercises/12-additional-options/problem.md

+- what we learned

-- look for seach code for options
+- task: look for seach code for options

 - external: bishop, senecajs, bloomrun